 The following brief summaries of the measure evaluation highlight the major issues that the Committee considered.
-Details of the Committee's discussion, and ratings of the criteria for each measure, and public and member comments are in included in Appendix A.
+Details of the Committee's discussion, ratings of the criteria for each measure, and public and member comments are in Appendix A.

-1598: Total Resource Use Population-based PMPM Index (HealthPartners): Recommended
+1598 Total Resource Use Population-Based PMPM Index (HealthPartners): Endorsed